Ignoring periodic boundary conditions

 Be aware of the following limitations when PBC are ignored:

 Ensure that your membrane is fully within the simulation box.
 For example, if your membrane lies in the xy-plane, ensure it does not extend beyond the limits of the simulation box in the z-dimension or appear fragmented across the periodic boundary.
+Similarly, if your membrane is a vesicle, it should be located entirely and unbroken within the simulation box.
 Failing to meet this requirement may result in entirely incorrect lipid leaflet assignments.
-To avoid issues, you may want to center the membrane in the simulation box before running the analysis. -
+To avoid issues, you may want to center the membrane in the simulation box before running the analysis.